-Gaurikund temple is a Hindu temple dedicated to Goddess Parvati (also popular as ‘Gauri’) in Gauri Kund, Uttarakhand.
+Gaurikund Temple is a Hindu temple dedicated to Goddess Parvati (also popular as ‘Gauri’).
+It is situated in Gauri Kund, Uttarakhand.
 It is situated at an altitude of 6502 feet above sea level in the Garhwal Himalayas.
 According to beliefs, Lord Shiva admitted his love for Goddess Parvati at this place.

 Then, they married each other at the place where Triyuginarayan Temple is now present.
-It is also a part of the Char Dham Yatra destinations within Uttarakhand and falls in the Char Dham Yatra route.
-(Learn more about it).
+It is also a part of the Char Dham Yatra destinations within Uttarakhand.

 Here are the timings of Gaurikund Temple: